How Much Is Tree Stump Removal?

 Size of Tree

 How large the tree is will also shape the costs, regardless of the job.
-The bigger the tree, the more time it will talk to prune, trim or remove its stump.
+The bigger the tree, the more time it will take to prune, trim or remove its stump.

 Large trees

-For example, crown lifting a small tree will likely take between three and five hours but crown lifting a large three will probably take a full working day.
-The difference in this case is roughly a factor of two which would mean approximately doubling the labour cost.
+For example, crown lifting a small tree will likely take between three and five hours, but crown lifting a large tree will probably take a full working day.
+The difference in this case is roughly a factor of two, which would mean approximately doubling the labour cost.

 Preparation